How I Turned My Bedroom Into A Zen Oasis

 Over a period of a month, I went from this ….

-I can honestly say my room feels like a vacation home now.
-When you walk in on any given day, you’ll hear soothing music, smell lavender and peppermint scents, and feel a gentle breeze flowing.
-Everyone who visits mentions how soothing it feels and I’ve even had a few people say, “I would never leave my room if I stayed here.”
+I can honestly say my room felt like a vacation home.
+When you walked in on any given day, you heard soothing music, smelled lavender and peppermint scents, and felt a gentle breeze flowing.
+Everyone who visited mentioned how soothing it felt and I even had a few people say, “I would never leave my room if I stayed here.”

-Here are a few changes I made to my room to create peace and order in my life:
+Here are a few changes I made to my room to restore peace and order in my life:

 I painted the walls purple, after studying Feng Shui.
 I wanted to attract prosperity and in Feng Shui, the color purple attracts abundance.
 This color also brought a romantic, soothing energy to my bedroom.
-I adore it!
+I loved it.
 (I also bought some purple curtains to match.)

 Initially, I brought home a beautiful purple Orchid for my room.
 It fit so perfectly but unfortunately I couldn’t keep the poor thing alive past three days.
-(And only after it died did my Facebook friends tell me that three ice cubes would have saved the day.)
-Now I have an artificial bouquet of white roses.
+I replaced it temporarily with an artificial bouquet of white roses.
 Adding flowers or a plant to your workspace increases productivity and creativity.

 I originally bought my Himalayan salt lamp while browsing Bed, Bath & Beyond because it looked cool and changed colors.
 When it’s turned on, it creates a very relaxing atmosphere in my room.
 I had no idea it had health benefits.
 Some sites claim that they boost blood flow, improve sleep, increase levels of serotonin in the brain, and calm allergy or asthma symptoms.
 They also keep the air clean and help with respiratory problems.

 While decluttering, I needed a space for my piles of books.
-My first thought (and I’m still considering it) was to install some floating shelves above my desk.
-For the time being, I bought a corner bookshelf which makes for a beautiful home for my books on self-help, happiness, Buddhism, and love.
+Although a floating shelf would have been the best fit in terms of clearing up space, I bought a corner bookshelf which made for a beautiful home for my books on self-help, wellness, productivity and love.
 Beginning and ending my day with an inspirational read is a must.

 I never thought I’d be that girl with a windowsill full of crystals.
 I visited a photographer friend in LA a few months ago and we bonded over our love for crystals and oils and she sent me away with a Celestine wand as a parting gift.
 She too had crystals on her windowsill and I loved how calm and welcoming her home felt.
 I placed mine there to remind myself of the sort of energies I want to manifest in my life.
-A lot of people have been writing me on SnapChat asking about which crystals I have, so I will do a separate post with a breakdown on my complete collection.
-I’ve added a few more since this photo was taken.
+My current favorites are Rose Quartz, which helps attract love, and Green Jade, which helps to attract prosperity and abundance.

 If my energy is all over the place or very negative on any given day, (for whatever reason) I burn sage.
 Burning sage is one of the oldest and purest methods of cleansing a group of people, space, or person.

 If you are feeling uninspired by your space, definitely consider giving it a revamp.
-Inspirational pillows, shag rugs, floating shelves, lighting, soothing music (I have a sonos speaker), and the right color paint are all things that will help spruce up your space and give you the boost you need to get things done.
+Inspirational pillows, shag rugs, floating shelves, lighting, candles, soothing music, and the right color paint are all things that will help spruce up your space and give you the boost you need to get things done.

 Originally published May 20, 2017